I beg to move,

 I thank hon.
 Members for attending the debate.
-The pension change is a toy-boy tax for many; it is certainly an age-gap tax.
+The pension change is a toy boy tax for many; it is certainly an age gap tax.
 I look forward to the Minister’s response.
-I hope he will tell me that the changes will be paused so we can vote in the House on whether they should take place.
+I hope he will tell me that the changes will be paused so that we can vote in the House on whether they should take place.

 It is a pleasure to serve under your chairmanship, Mr Davies.
 I congratulate the hon.
 Member for Glasgow South West (Chris Stephens) on securing a debate on this important issue.

 The Government believe that work is the best route out of poverty.
 Our reforms of the welfare system are designed to help people into work, make work pay and provide support for those in need.
 Those are the principles that underpin universal credit—the most significant change to the welfare system for decades—and are the context for the changes we are talking about today.

 Single people can claim pension-age benefits only when they have reached state pension age.
 However, a person under state pension age who has a partner over that age can currently receive benefits intended to support economically inactive pensioner households, without having to meet any work-related conditions.
 That runs counter to our aim of encouraging people of working age to remain in the labour market and continue saving for their retirement.